-However, it’s time to give credit where credit is due, because this new show on Van Gogh and Britain is an absolute corker.
+But now it’s time to give credit where credit is due, because this new show on Van Gogh and Britain is an absolute corker.
 Thoroughly immersive, scholarly yet accessible, it does exactly what it says on the tin.
-Best of all, given that it isn’t intended to be a straightforward Van Gogh survey show, it’s packed to the rafters with Van Goghs.
+Best of all, given that it isn’t intended to be a straightforward survey show, it’s packed to the rafters with Van Goghs.

 The show is in two parts.
 The first half deals with the British connection, focusing on Van Gogh’s prolonged stay in 1873-76; the second examines his posthumous influence on British art.

 The Bloomsbury and Camden Town painters were probably the ones most directly influenced by Van Gogh but countless others identified strongly with his life and travails (don’t most artists, if they’re honest?).
 Harold Gilman would begin each painting with a flourish of his brush: ‘À toi, Van Gogh!’.
-Vanessa Bell and Christopher Wood – artists with mental health problems of their own – were particularly strong advocates, Wood making a special pilgrimage to Arles in 1927, ‘where Van Gogh, my Van Gogh, painted his best pictures’.
+Christopher Wood – an artist with mental health problems of his own – was a particularly strong advocate, making a special pilgrimage to Arles in 1927, ‘where Van Gogh, my Van Gogh, painted his best pictures’.
 This proselytising trend continued into the post-World War II era and the exhibition is rounded off by the series Francis Bacon did inspired by his favourite Van Gogh, ‘The Painter on the Road to Tarascon’.